What is Korbit?

 Korbit Trading fees

-Korbit’s has a trading fee for takers set at 0.20%.
+Korbit’s has a trading fee for both takers and makers are set at 0.15%.
 This is in line with both the global industry average and the South Korean national average.

 Korbit Withdrawal fees